vilaca/ClassicGuitarPedalClones/README.md

 Behringer has released a line of very affordable pedals that mimic the sound, functionality and packaging of often expensive and rare to find classic guitar pedals.

+Looking into expand the list with more clone guitar pedals (besides Behringer).
 Images are taken from the manufacturers websites.
-Looking into expand the list with more clone guitar pedals (not only for Behringer).

 |   |  Behringer model                   |                              | Based on
 | - | ---------------------------------- | ---------------------------- | - |